yalayo/volleyball-mgmt/README.md

           echo $?
           git tag --list

+After a successfull build and deploy we should mark the commit as a stable point (in time).
+For that we use tags.
+Commands to work with tags
+git describe --abbrev=0 --tags git tag -f -a "stable-0" -m "Message" git push -u --tags --force

 It its necessary to convert the result of the execution of the command below to Json so we can use it in the next step dinamically. clojure -M:poly ws get:changes:changed-or-affected-projects since:stable skip:dev